 What is photodynamic therapy (PDT)?

-There are different types of sensitising drugs and each is activated by light of a specific wavelength.
-The type of photosensitiser and light wavelength you have depends on where the cancer is in your body.
+The drug is called a photosensitiser or photosensitising agent.
+There are different types of light sensitive drug and different kinds of light.
+The type of drug and light you have depends on where the cancer is in your body.

 How PDT works

 The cancer cells absorb the light sensitive drug.
 The doctor then applies light to the area where the cancer is.
 The light causes the drug to react and produce a type of oxygen that kills the nearby cells.